Nahman-sigma/RSC_ranking/README.md

 - The scripts for the box selling are: Leaderstats.lua , JobHandler.lua and Handler.lua

 - The scripts for my sharingan simulation are: Activaiton.lua and ServerScript.lua

+I'm very much a beginner I know the scripts are a pain to read 😭